ronanchilvers/solo-d6/Game/Scenes/13 - Down The Stairs.md

 > **Outcome:** Oppose Pain
 > **Random Event:** None

-As Sakari brings his axe back and tenses to leap at the lynx, a greenish gas begins to flow from the walls, puddle at the bottom and then begin to almost ooze across the floor towards them.
+As Sakari brings his axe back and tenses to leap at the lynx, a greenish gas begins to flow from the walls, puddle at the bottom and then starts to almost ooze across the floor towards them.
 Okan shouts - "We need to go!!
 Now!!
 Don't let that stuff touch you!"

 Sakari jumps backwards, away from the slowly spreading pool of gaseous smoke.